The Wrong Planet Syndrome – Part 1

 The name "Asperger's syndrome" was dropped because both the words in it are problematic.
 Firstly, the Austrian pediatrician Hans Asperger was a Nazi.
 Secondly, the term "syndrome" implies a disease that has a beginning, course and a definite ending, and must (or at least can) be cured.
 The definition of "syndrome" says it's "a group of symptoms".
 Now, let's find the definition of "symptom": "a physical or mental feature which is regarded as indicating a condition of disease".
 So, "syndrome" means that the person is sick.
 However, autistic people are not sick - they just have different perceptions, thinking, information processing, priorities and values.
 Different is just different - it doesn't have to mean bad or abnormal.
 Autism is not like a runny nose or a broken leg - it's an innate condition that accompanies people all their life and is their way of life, nature.
 You can't take an autist, give them a cure and make them non-autistic.
 In this case, we are talking about a less common expression of the human genome: an alternative (but not pathological) variation in the structure and function of the brain and nervous system, which simply exists in a certain percentage of people, i.e. is not the norm just numerically.

 (You might be wondering - then why is "asperger" in the URL of this page?
 The answer is simple - when I created it, I was just starting to dive into this topic and didn't know the ins and outs of it yet.
-Later I wanted to change the address of the page, but I decided not to, because the links to it already existed.)
+Later I wanted to change that address but decided not to, because the backlinks to it already existed.)

 Recognition of differences is about moving away from labelling our differences as deficits and instead, recognising the diversity in how we function.
 According to the neurodiversity paradigm, there is no such thing as normal because normal is a social construct - there is no standard/right or non-standard/wrong mind or brain.
 If neurotypical people are not the benchmark for functioning, neurodivergent people do not have deficits.
 This, after all, on the same grounds can work in the opposite direction: if neurodivergent people are the benchmark for functioning, neurotypical people have deficits.